 Also Read: Ginger Lily Plant Propagation, Diseases, and Care

-The plant can be filled in the ground or enormous compartments.
+The plant can be filled in the ground or in enormous compartments.
 They are developed externally all year in subtropical and tropical regions.
 In calm districts, they are planted out for the late spring and uncovered and put away over winter, dry and with ventilation to forestall contagious disease.
 Colocasia leaves contain phytochemicals, for example, anthraquinones, apigenin, catechins, cinnamic corrosive subordinates, vitexin, and isovitexin[1]Tagwireyi, D. and D. Ball, The management of Elephant’s Ear poisoning.
 Human & experimental toxicology, 2001.
 20(4): p.
 189-192.
 Read.

 Important Species